NETWAYS/foreman-training/architecture/01_foreman.md

 * Other Linux distributions are supported via source installation
 * Windows is now officially supported and documented
-* MacOS are not officially supported but reported by the community
+* macOS is not officially supported but is supported by the community

 ~~~ENDSECTION~~~